 Matthew received a liver transplant at Cleveland Clinic in April 2015 and since that time, he and his wife, Lisa Vegas, have devoted most of their free time to volunteer work centered on the advancement of efforts designed to ensure a successful and emotionally supportive transplant experience for others.

-William Mulligan is the Managing Director for Primus a private equity firm.
+William Mulligan is Senior Advisor for Primus, a private equity firm.
 Mr. Mulligan earned a BA in Economics from Denison University and an MBA from the University of Chicago.
 Mr. Mulligan focuses on the firm’s business services and healthcare investment activities.
 Mr. Mulligan is a Director of Installed Building Products, LLC, PartsSource, Inc. and SPARTA Insurance Holdings, Inc.

 Mr. Mulligan serves on the Board of Trustees of The Cleveland Clinic, Denison University and the Western Reserve Land Conservancy.